-For the 2007 PIT data a new set of variance strata and PSUs were developed for use with data collected under the new NHIS sample design.
-Specifically, 125 variance estimation strata were created, each stratum with either two or three variance estimation PSUs.
-These have been numbered 1001-1125 for the 2008 PIT file.
+For the 2007 PIT data a temporary set of variance strata and PSUs were developed for use with data collected under the new NHIS sample design.
+The current set of variance strata and PSUs were re-established for the 2008 PIT data, and were carried over to the PIT 2009 data.
+Specifically, 165 variance estimation strata were created, each stratum with either two or three variance estimation PSUs.
+These have been numbered 1001-1165 for the 2009 PIT file.